josephdubon/josephdubon/README.md

 Here are some facts about me:

-- 🔭 I’m currently working on contributing more to open source
+- 🔭 I’m currently working on

-- 🌱 I’m currently learning NodeJS, REACT
+  - education
-- :violin: I’m looking to collaborate on open source projects
+  - contributing more to open source

+- :snake: I’m currently am obsessed with

+  - the Python programming lanuage

-- 💬 Ask me about code, movies, books, photography, art, and philosophy.
+- 💬 Ask me about

+  - code
+  - movies
+  - books
+  - photography
+  - art
+  - philosophy

-- 📫 How to reach me: josephdubon@pm.me
+- :zap: How to reach me:
+  - josephdubon@pm.me
-- :alien: Pronouns: He/Him
+- :alien: Pronouns:
+  - He/Him
+- :trollface: Fun fact:
-- ⚡ Fun fact: Wrote my first line of code at 10 years old (in 1995!)
+  - Wrote my first line of code at 10 years old (in 1995!)

 ![Octocat style!](octocat.png)